jaybfn/fx_analytics/README.md

 ## Prerequisites

 - MT5 terminal installed on a Windows machine.
-- Python environment with necessary packages (refer to `requirements.txt` for a detailed list).
+- Python==3.11 environment with necessary packages (refer to `requirements.txt` for a detailed list).
 - GitHub account for data synchronization.

 ## Setup and Usage